mmookptr/django-polls/README.md

 # django-polls

 The project creating with the Django starter 5 steps of tutorial is a simple polls app where the user can sign up, login and then create their polls for others to take them.

-Using Django and python through out the whole project with the following features.
+ ## Requirements

+ The application requires
+* Django version 2.2.5 or newer
+* pytz version 2019.2 or newer
+* Python version 3.6 or newer
+* sqlparse version 0.3.0 or newer
+ * Python add-on modules as in [requirements.txt](requirements.txt)

+ ## How to run
+ >      python3 manage.py runserver

 ## Creating admin user